FuelsEurope

 21 Apr 2020

-Their ask — FuelsEurope opposes including greenhouse gas emissions limits in the Industrial Emissions Directive, arguing this would create double regulation alongside the EU emissions trading system.
+Message — FuelsEurope opposes including greenhouse gas emissions limits in the Industrial Emissions Directive, arguing this would create double regulation alongside the EU emissions trading system.
 They want the directive to maintain its focus on local pollutants while supporting testing of low-carbon technologies through adapted permitting processes.123

-How it helps them — This would prevent additional regulatory compliance costs beyond existing carbon trading obligations.45
+Why — This would prevent additional regulatory compliance costs beyond existing carbon trading obligations.45

-Who loses — Environmental advocates lose stronger climate protections for industrial greenhouse gas emissions.6
+Impact — Environmental advocates lose stronger climate protections for industrial greenhouse gas emissions.6

 Meeting with Thierry Breton (Commissioner) and